Alexander Spatari/Moment/Getty images

 Is it better to buy or lease solar panels?

-What percent of California energy production is solar?
+What percentage of California energy production is solar?

-Solar energy makes up more than 20% of California’s electricity.
-However, the state produces over 28% of the nation’s solar power.
+Solar energy makes up about 27% of California’s electricity, and the state produces around 28% of the nation’s solar power.